jonathanmorgan/context_text/README.md

 ## Automated Coding

+### Setting up a user for the automated coding process

+Before you do automated coding, you'll need to create a django user named "automated" to which the coding can be attributed.
+To do this:

+- Open the django admin: `http://<your_server>/sourcenet/admin/`

+- Log in with the admin user you created when you initialized the database above.

+- Once you are logged in, in the "Authentication and Administration" section of the admin, click on "Users".

+- You'll see a list of users that have been created in django.
+If there is not one named "automated", you'll need to create one.
+To start creating a user, click the "Add User +" button in the upper right hand corner of the page.

+- This will load a screen where you'll enter a username and a password twice.
+Enter a username and password, and then click the "Save" button in the lower right corner.

+- Make sure the "automated" user appears in the list.
+This user has no ability to access the admin.
+It just exists so the automated coding process can link its coding to this user.

 ### OpenCalais REST API

 To use the OpenCalais REST API to code articles, you'll need to first set up a few pieces of information in the django_config application.